New York, NYC, USA

 Little Tokyo in NYC is an awesome neighborhood that dates to the early 80s and you’ll see that reflected in the buildings and architecture.

 From sushi and noodles to old-fashioned tea houses, Little Tokyo in NYC is genuinely one of the quaintest areas in NYC.
-And it’s kind of a hidden gem too.
+And it’s a hidden gem too.

 Alongside the food places, Little Tokyo is full of quirky Tokyo-style stores, toy stores, bakeries, karaoke bars, and much more.
 This might be one of New York’s smallest neighborhoods, but there’s so much personality here.